 It’s not just rain that makes our bodies hurt.
 Cold can also impact the body, specifically the joints.
 One of the best things you can do to ease joint pain in colder weather is to warm up.
 Turn up the heat in the house, sleep with warm blankets, use an electric blanket, and bundle up.

-To relieve fluid build-up that is the source of pain during weather changes, reduce the swelling by wearing compression socks or gloves.
-If humidity is the source of joint or injury pain, staying indoors and out of humidity is recommended.
+To relieve fluid build-up, that is the source of pain during weather changes, reduce the swelling by wearing compression socks or gloves.
+If humidity is the source of joint or injury pain, staying indoors and out of moisture is recommended.